 Shift working and the resulting disruption of the body clock can have a number of negative impacts, including increased fatigued, disturbed appetite and difficulties in sleeping.
 It can also be associated with longer-term health concerns, or with exacerbating existing medical conditions.

 Obviously you have a duty of care towards your workers and should ensure you are aware of these potential health concerns, and do your best to minimise them, but of course there is also a business case for doing so.
 These issues can lead to increased sickness absence, an increased chance of accidents or injuries, as well as higher rates of mistakes and a negative impact on performance generally, all of which impacts the bottom line in your business.

-Establishing a system to identify and manage these issues can be helpful.
-You need clear policies and procedures in place for managing shift workers and the issues surrounding shift work, and you should involve employees or their representatives as far as possible.
+Establish a system to identify and manage these issues can be helpful.
+You need clear policies and procedures in place for managing shift workers and the issues surrounding shift work, and should involve employees or their representatives as far as possible.

 Identify workers who may be particularly at risk, such as older workers, young workers or pregnant women, and ensure you take appropriate steps to minimise risks for those groups.

 Design your shift schedule to manage the risks as effectively as possible in your business.
 In terms of tasks, consider the allocation of work so that (for example) work with significant safety concerns isn’t done at night, or the end of a long shift.
 Allow variation in work if possible, to reduce monotony.